Edwin Poots not selected as DUP South Down candidate

 Mr Poots, a former DUP leader, and Ms Forsythe were both interviewed by party officers on Friday night.

-"The Democratic Unionist Party selected Diane Forsythe to stand as the candidate for the party in the South Down constituency in the forthcoming Assembly election in May," they party said.
+"The Democratic Unionist Party selected Diane Forsythe to stand as the candidate for the party in the South Down constituency in the forthcoming assembly election in May," they party said.

 "The party is continuing with its selection processes and all selected candidates are subject to ratification by the party executive."